 Why come to Monklands?

 More senior trainees will have their own sessions but with consultants available for support when required.
-We want to provide trainees with a taste of D.G.H. life (there is life outside a teaching hospital!) and to allow the development of autonomous working within a supportive environment.
+We want to provide trainees with a taste of D.G.H. life (there is life outside a teaching hospital!) and to allow the development of autonomous working within a controlled environment.

 Monklands has many regional services, with Infectious Diseases, E.N.T., Maxillo-facial surgery, Renal and Urology all centralised on site.
-There are ample opportunities for non-vascular intervention, with nephrostomies, anterograde ureteric stenting, P.I.C.C lines, oesophageal, gastric and colonic stenting and percutaneous gastrostomies performed on site, in addition to a wide range of image guided biopsies, F.N.A.s and drainages.
+There are ample opportunities for non-vascular intervention, with nephrostomies, anterograde ureteric stenting, P.I.C.C, Hickman lines, oesophageal, gastric and colonic stenting and percutaneous gastrostomies performed on site, in addition to a wide range of image guided biopsies, F.N.A.s and drainages.

 There are many clinico-radiological meetings throughout the week: Respiratory, Breast, Haematology, Urology, Head and Neck Cancer, Stroke, Gastro-intestinal, Chest oncology, Infectious diseases, and Colorectal cancer.

-The details of the specialist modules outlined below is a broad overview of what we offer, but a training module can be tailored to meet the individual trainees needs.
+The details of the specialist modules outlined below is a broad overview of what we offer, but a training module can be tailored to meet the individual trainee’s needs.

 Please feel free to discuss any rotation with Dr Leigh Smart

-Telephone: 01236 712170
+Telephone: 01236 748748 Ext 2170

 The Department and our Equipment

 CT Scanner: Philips Ingenuity 64 slice.